Contact

 How to Measure Direct Mail Marketing Effectiveness

 Measuring the effectiveness of your direct mail marketing campaign may extend beyond calculating your direct mail response rate and your ROI.
 You may also consider calculating your response quality — how many of your response rate made a purchase.
 Or, setting up tracking methods such as a phone number, coupon code, or URL to track the sales or leads generated by the campaign.
-To track the effectiveness of your direct mail marketing, you should first consider the key performance indicatorsiKey performance indicators, or KPIs are important measurements that are used to gauge the efficacy of a marketing campaign.
-For example, is the goal of a certain marketing campaign to convert leads? gain social media followers? get subscriptions to a newsletter?
-At the onset of a marketing campaign, it's important to determine what your barometers for success are, so that ...
-Read More (KPIs) that are used as metrics to discover the performance of your campaign.
+To track the effectiveness of your direct mail marketing, you should first consider the key performance indicators[amsive_tooltip term=”key-performance-indicator”] (KPIs) that are used as metrics to discover the performance of your campaign.

 Additional KPIs and marketing metrics for a direct mail campaign may include: